GunnerLab/MCCE4-Tools/README.md

  3. Add the clone's path to your `.bashrc` (`.zshrc`) file and save it, then "dot" or source the file:
  ```
   # add MCCE4-Tools clone to the system path:
-  export PATH="/[REPLACE_WITH_YOUR_PATH]/MCCE4-Tools/mcce4_tools:$PATH"
+  export PATH="/[REPLACE_WITH_YOUR_PATH_FROM_STEP_1]/MCCE4-Tools/mcce4_tools:$PATH"
  ```

- 4. If all went well, all the command line tools are discoverable (not runable yet).
+ 4. If all went well, all the command line tools are discoverable (but _not runable yet_).
 You can verify their location by running the `which` command, e.g.:
  ```
   which getpdb
  ```

  5. To _run_ the tools, activate an appropriate environment associated with __python 3.10__ (and that includes setuptools).
 Alternatively, you can create one with the provided `MCCE4-Tools/mct4.yml` file:
-   *  Choose either Command 1 or 2 to run to create the environment:
+   *  Choose either Command 1 or 2 below to create the environment:
       1. Command 1: To use the default environment name of 'mct4':
       ```
        $conda env create -f mct4.yml
       ```
-      2. Command 2: If you want 'new_env' to be the environment name instead of 'mct4':
+      2. Command 2: If you want something else, e.g. 'new_env' to be the environment name instead of 'mct4':
       ```
        $conda env create -f mct4.yml -n new_env
       ```